3mper0r/anevis-task/README.md

 Books are fetched from API.
 Crud operations and searching book by a name are available

-You should start the app with `npm start` command after you have initially install the npm packages with `npm install`
+You should start the app with `npm start` command after you have initially installed the npm packages with `npm install`

 # Technologies used
 - React and TypeScript